digitalrebar/provision/doc/ux/portal/configux.rst

 Configuration
 =============

 This document is an instructional guide for configuration of the RackN Portal.
-To edit UX configurations, the :ref:`rs_cp_ux-views` plugin must be installed.
+To edit UX configurations, the :ref:`rs_cp_ux_views` plugin must be installed.
 For more technical documentation of configurations, refer to that document.

 UX Views
 --------